codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

   Stores and manages projects and pipeline entities.

 * Helm Manager
-   Provides an interface for Helm integrations in Codefresh Pipelines.
-It handles the management and interaction with Helm charts, repositories, and releases.
+   Provides an interface for aggregated views of Helm integrations in Codefresh Pipelines.

 * GitOps Manager
   Deprecated.
 Stored information for populating the GitOps Dashboard in Codefresh Pipelines.
 The dashboard is now populated by Codefresh GitOps.

 ### Codefresh GitOps

-The GitOps module comprises the microservices for Codefresh and Argo users to consume and share Workflow templates.
+The GitOps module comprises the microservices for Codefresh and Argo users to consume and share Argo Workflow templates.

 * Cron executer
    The Cron Executor performs periodic internal tasks required for platform functionality.

 * API Events
-  Receives events from GitOps Runtimes and publishes them to Event Bus.
+  Receives events from GitOps Runtimes and publishes them to the Event Bus.

 * Event Handler
-  The Event Handler subscribes to events orginating from the API Events received via the Event Bus, processes and updates them.
+  The Event Handler subscribes to events originating from the API Events received via the Event Bus, processes, and updates them.

 * Audit Manager
   The Audit Manager reports and stores audit logs of API calls to Codefresh GitOps.